DragonWarrior101/KITS-reading-club-2024-Spring/README.md

 This reading club mainly consists of junior graduate students in KITS.
 In 2024 spring, we'll discuss various topics of ETH, Chaos and nonequilibrium.

-We plan to have a general introduction first, and follow up with discussions on several topics that are currently concerned by the community.
+We plan to

+**DON'T WASTE ANY TIME ON SUPERFICIALITIES, BUT BE DOWN-TO-EARTH.**

 ## Goal